Leccinum aurantiacum

-Leccinum aurantiacum is a species of fungus in the genus Leccinum found in forests of Eurasia and North America.
+Leccinum aurantiacum is a species of fungus in the genus Leccinum.
 It has a large, characteristically red-capped fruiting body.
 In North America, it is sometimes referred to by the common name red-capped scaber stalk.

-Some uncertainties exist regarding the taxonomic classification of this species in Europe and North America.
-It is considered edible, but must be cooked thoroughly.
+The species is usually attributed to forests of Europe and North America, but North American specimens may actually belong to other species.
+It is usually considered edible, but must be cooked thoroughly and may be unsafe for some.

 Description

 The cap is orange-red and measures 5–15 cm across.
 Its flesh is white, bruising at first burgundy, then grayish or purple-black.
 The underside of the cap has very small, whitish pores that bruise olive-brown.
 The stem measures 8–16 cm tall and 2–3 cm thick and can bruise blue-green.
 It is whitish, with short, rigid projections or scabers that turn to brown to black with age.